 Congress passed the first antitrust law, the Sherman Act, in 1890 with the goal of "preserving free and unfettered competition as the rule of trade."
 In 1914, Congress passed two additional antitrust laws: the Federal Trade Commission Act, which created the FTC, and the Clayton Act.
 With some revisions, these are the three core federal antitrust laws still in effect today.

 The antitrust laws set forth unlawful mergers and business practices in general terms, leaving the courts to decide which ones are illegal based on the facts of each case.
-Since their inception, the antitrust laws have served to benefit consumers by protecting the process of competition - as in truly competitive markets, businesses tend operate more efficiently, keeping prices down, and quality of goods and services up.
+Since their inception, the antitrust laws have served to benefit consumers by protecting the process of competition.
+When markets are kept truly competitive, businesses tend operate more efficiently, keeping prices down, and quality of goods and services up.

 Design of Enforcement - Enforcement of federal (and state) antitrust laws is designed to protect purchasers of commodity products or services.
 The federal government enforces three major federal antitrust laws (and many states also have their own antitrust laws as well).
 Essentially, these laws prohibit business practices that unreasonably deprive consumers of the benefits of competition, resulting in higher prices for impacted products and services.